 But seeing it in print is so helpful.

 This book is particularly relevant when it comes to setting goals for the new year.

 Think about it – how many times have you given up on that list?

 My Takeaway from the Book – The ONE Thing

 As things come across my desk I want to deal with whatever it is and make it go away.

 And while my desk might stay clear, everything that crosses it takes my time away from my personal important goals.

 There is no shortage of things to do – but I need to be better at picking what to do.

 There are some tasks that I’d rather not do but are essential to my ONE thing.

-This book includes a very interesting discussion on willpower.
+The ONE Thing includes a very interesting discussion on willpower.